edenreich/console-component/README.md

 ## Todo

 - [ ] Resolve relative consumer commands directory
-- [ ] Parse the header files inside of that directory and look for @ notations during compile time save them in std::pair, alternative will be to use reflection.
+- [x] Parse the header files inside of that directory and look for @ notations during compile time save them in std::map.
-- [ ] When help is called display the results which was collected by the directory parser, something like [command name][\t][command description]
+- [x] When help is called display the results which was collected by the directory parser, something like [command name][\t][command description]
 - [ ] Implement a method to add command classes references and invoke their handle method and pass the options flags when called

 ## Usage